 Unpicked fruit can easily become mouldy and fermented on the ground.
 Mouldy food can contain tremorgenic mycotoxins which can be deadly for your dog if eaten, causing muscle tremors and convulsions.

 Also fallen fruits that ferment become naturally alcoholic while sitting on the ground… If your dog eats fruit like this, he can have a toxic reaction to this natural alcohol.
 And you don’t want to carry home drunken dog, do you?

 Temperatures are dropping and we are reaching for the thermostat.
 You turn it up and your partner turns it down… does it sound familiar?

-Once the fireplace is on, it bring the cosy feeling, and you just ant to snuggle with your dog even deeper into the sofa.
+Once the fireplace is on, it brings the cosy feeling, and you just want to snuggle with your dog even deeper into the sofa.